ymyzk/kawasemi/README.rst

 At a Glance
 -----------
-After installation and configuration, you can send notifications to HipChat, Slack, Twitter, or Yo with a following simple code:
+After installation and configuration, you can send notifications with a following simple code:

 .. code-block:: python